helgihaf/DnDSurvival/README.md

 ## Spell Attack
 d20 + (spellcasting ability modifier) + (proficiency bonus)

+## Preparing and learning spells
+This is different between classes.

 # Proficiency
 A proficiency normally means you can add your proficicency bonus to a roll.